rbuerki/Data-Engineering-Nanodegree/4b_AWS_Redshift_DWH_project/README.md

 # Project: Cloud Data Warehous (AWS Redshift)

-- [ ] in sql_queries, inserting data in staging tables and then in normal tables
-- [ ] then comes the etl shit ...
-- [ ] then i can create a redshift cluster

-**Introduction**<br>
+## Introduction

 A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

+After setting up an AWS Redshift cluster, the task is building an ETL pipeline that:

-As their data engineer, you are tasked with building an ETL pipeline that extracts their data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their analytics team to continue finding insights in what songs their users are listening to.
-You'll be able to test your database and ETL pipeline by running queries given to you by the analytics team from Sparkify and compare your results with their expected results.
+- extracts the JSON data from S3
+- stages them in Redshift, and
+- transforms them into a star schema with a set of dimensional tables.

+End goal is to prepare a DWH for their analytics team to continue finding insights in what songs their users are listening to.
-**Project Description**<br>
-In this project, you'll apply what you've learned on data warehouses and AWS to build an ETL pipeline for a database hosted on Redshift.
-To complete the project, you will need to load data from S3 to staging tables on Redshift and execute SQL statements that create the analytics tables from these staging tables.

 ## Input data